-As the 2016 Rio Olympics come to a close we wanted to share some highlights from the event.
-More importantly to grasp a few takeaways which extend beyond the games to marriage and more importantly, life.
+As the 2016 Rio Olympics come to a close, we wanted to share some highlights from the event.
+More importantly, to grasp a few takeaways which extend beyond the games to marriage and more importantly, life.

-First a few thoughts about the Olympics from a Muslim Perspective.
+Firstly, a few thoughts about the Olympics from a Muslim Perspective.
 There’s a lot going in the Muslim world and here in the US homeland.
 Despite the heartbreaking news and images coming from Syria and the region, the Olympics had a few bright spots to kick it off.
 One of the first, was that the International Olympic Committee (IOC) had for the first time ever allowed refugees to come together as a team and participate.
 In that small delegation was a Yusra Mardini, a Syrian refugee who along with her sister saved the lives of 20 people on a small dinghy boat in the Mediterranean.
 Yusra went on to wins her 100m butterfly heat at Rio.
 Then there is all the positive press that Ibtihaj Muhammad received before and during the event for becoming the first American-Muslim to represent the US in a hijab.
 She went on to win a team Bronze medal.

-Some Muslim countries especially from the former Central Soviet states did extremely well.
-Others like Pakistan with a population of over 180 Million people, failed to qualify for a single event, and had a token representation through a wild card entry.
+They represent countries like the UK, US and Russia.
+With the likes of Mo Farah, Dalilah Muhammad, Ibtihaj Muhammad, and Aliya Mustafina.
+We may have missed some people, but hopefully you get the picture.
+Some Muslim countries, especially from the former Central Soviet states, did extremely well.
+Others like Pakistan, with a population of over 180 Million people, failed to qualify for a single event and had a token representation through a wild card entry.

-9. True Olympians come in all shapes.
+9. Come in all shapes.
 Just as there is no one model of an Olympian so is the case for Muslims.
 Of the women some wore hijabs and some did not, some men had beards and others did not, some prostrated after their wins and others did not.
 Accepting people for who they are is more important than trying to impose our versions of right and wrong.

-In marriage as in life, having common goals, commitment, faith, reputation, focus, being part of a team, seeking help from a coach, ignoring the naysayers, and being selfless are all examples of how we too can be Olympians of life.
+Finally, in marriage as in life, having common goals, commitment, faith, reputation, focus, being part of a team, seeking help from a coach, ignoring the naysayers, and being selfless are all examples of how we too can be Olympians of life.